TEKKONIC/Roci-OS/README.md

 ## Contact

-For any questions or inquiries, please contact TEKKONIC
+For any questions or inquiries, please contact TEKKONIC.